 Originally they were horse drawn trolleys.
 Later they converted to overhead electrical.

 Vancouver’s Chestnut trees were like that as well.
-They also provided great fall ammunition with their spikey seed pods.
+They also provided great fall ammunition for the kids with their spikey seed pods.

-No airline travel for most, but passenger trains stoped at the train station and most cities had a Greyhound depot in town, now long gone.
+No airline travel for most, but passenger trains stopped at the train station and most cities had a Greyhound depot in town, all now long gone.

 The local Oakland YMCA had rooms to rent (I actually rented one, when I was 17 and had left home.
-Some Y’s even had .22 rifle and pistol range the YMCA had in the basement.
-Course the gyms were the same and became a daily visit for me.
+Some Y’s even had .22 rifle and pistol ranges in the basement.
+The gyms were an equal draw and became a daily visit for me.

-Schools could be a violent place as they are now and young kids always had gangs.
-Speaking of nasties, I was pretty wild in Vancouver.
-Came from having to survive in a Polish neighborhood.
+Schools could be as violent a place as they are now and young kids always have gangs.
+Speaking of nasties, I was pretty wild in Vancouver, came from having to survive in a Polish neighborhood.
 Gangs were a neighborhood tradition and one of the worst weapons we came up with were woven Frisbee’s of used hacksaw blades.
 Gathering them up at the junk yard we happily wove them together as a square mat and threw them at each other.

-Cowboy and Indian play was less in Vancouver.
-Equal amount of Knights fighting with swords and garbage can lids stolen from the neighbors yard and picket fence.
+Cowboy and Indian play was less played in Vancouver.
+There was an equal amount of Knights fighting with picket fence swords and garbage can lids stolen from the neighbors yard and their tidy fences.

-Other great weapon of affordable means were slingshots, easily made and electric wire staples became the ammo of final resolution.
+The other great weapon of mutual destruction and affordable means were slingshots.
+These were easily made and electric wire staples were the ammo of final resolution.
 Course this was way before commercial lawn darts and other implements of achieving mayhem.

-Do remember many injuries to my face and eyes.
-Throwing such frisbee’s did mean you get wacked every now and then – also someone once threw powdered bleach into my eyes.
+In retrospect I do remember many injuries to my face and eyes.
+Throwing such frisbee’s did mean you get wacked every now and then – also someone threw powdered bleach into my eyes.
 No wonder I have shitty eyesight.

-Course the teachers and principles of that day did not enjoy having marbles and staples being shot around and if caught we were strapped.
+Needless to say, the teachers and principles of that day did not enjoy having marbles and staples being shot around and if caught we were strapped.
 Red rubber and black rubber straps hanging out of each back pocket.
-Forget which was the more painful … and if you dared whine about getting stropped at school you got it again from your Dad; for being stupid enough to be caught.
+I forget which was the more painful, but if you dared whine about getting stropped at school you got it again from your Dad – for being stupid enough to be caught.
 No molly coddling by teachers or the “you are special” type behavior from the instructors of today.

 I also remember a few bombings of toilets in school and the violence between the races in Oakland in the mid 60’s.

-Bruno, one of our swimmers came to the defense of another when attacked by some blacks.
+Bruno, one of our swimmers once came to the defense of another when attacked by some blacks.
 Ripping out an oak Bannister support he broke a few bones and got some of the administration upset.
-Oakland Tech suspended him and I luckily migrated to a safer school in San Lorenzo. hope he got life by not getting drafted into Vietnam but he was the kind they were looking for.
+Oakland Tech suspended him and I managed to migrate to a safer school in San Lorenzo.
+I hope Bruno got a life extension, by not getting drafted into Vietnam but he was the kind they were looking for.